Feroz Abbasi: Release

-His mother, his Member of Parliament (MP) Mary Creagh, and human rights lawyers and organisations worked against the US internment and military tribunal process.
+His mother, his Member of Parliament (MP) Geraint Davies, and human rights lawyers and organisations worked against the US internment and military tribunal process.
 They also called on the British government to put greater pressure on their US counterparts to improve the tribunal process, detention conditions, and access for the family and lawyers.
 The British government pressured the US to release its citizens, reportedly leading to a rift between the two countries.

 British Foreign Secretary Jack Straw announced that the remaining Britons in Guantanamo Bay who were originally with Feroz Abbasi, would be returned to Britain "within weeks" after "intensive and complex discussions" with the US government.
 Although they were still regarded as "enemy combatants" by the US government, no charges have ever been brought against any of them.

 On 25 January 2005, the remaining Britons were flown back to the United Kingdom by an RAF aircraft.
 On arrival they were arrested by officers from the Metropolitan Police and taken to Paddington Green Police Station for questioning under the Terrorism Act 2000.
 By 9pm the next day, 26 January, all four had been released without charge.

 The BBC learned that Abbasi and Martin Mubanga had received letters from the British government telling them that they would not be allowed passports.
 Using the Royal Prerogative for the first time since 1976, the government withdrew the passports for the time being due to evidence gathered against them by the US.
 The British government suggested they were likely to take part in action against UK or allied targets if they left Britain.
 It was unclear whether the evidence was gathered in Guantanamo, where their lawyer has alleged Abbasi and Mubanga suffered torture, or whether this measure was part of the conditions agreed with the US government for their release.
 Abbasi later won his appeal to gain his passport back as he was no longer deemed a threat.